 Below are key drivers of Lululemon's value that present opportunities for upside or downside to the current Trefis price estimate for Lululemon:

 Retail Stores EBITDA Margin: Another factor critical to Lululemon's cash profits is the high margins on the company's products.
-The demographic targeted by the company is higher-end consumers, and as a result its products were priced at much higher levels historically than similar products manufactured by companies like Nike, Under Armour, and Adidas.
+The demographic targeted by the company is higher-end consumers.
+As a result, its products were priced at much higher levels historically than similar products manufactured by companies like Nike, Under Armour, and Adidas.
 But that has changed in the recent past.
 Furthermore, the company has faced increasing costs.
 This has dampened the EBITDA margin.
-The figure has fallen from 39% in 2011 to about 25% in 2015.
-By the end of our forecast period, we expect the Retail Store EBITDA margin to be ~30.5%.
-If the company becomes more profitable than our expectation and its margin comes in at around 36.5%, it would mean a ~10% upside to the Trefis price estimate.
-If the margins fall to 20%, it would mean ~10% downside to our price estimate.
+The figure had fallen from 32% in 2011 to about 20% in 2015.
+However, this metric recovered to around 24% in 2019 before falling back to 10% in 2020.
+By the end of our forecast period, we expect the Retail Store EBITDA margin to be ~29%.
+If the company becomes more profitable than our expectation and its margin comes in at around 31%, it would mean a ~5% upside to the Trefis price estimate.
+If the margins reach 25%, it would mean ~10% downside to our price estimate.

 For additional details, select a driver above or select a division from the interactive Trefis split for LULU at the top of the page.